-Role Key Responsibilities Site Environmental Officer(s) Conducts environmental compliance monitoring to ensure that the terms of the EnvPP and other project environmental approvals are followed.
-Participates in orientation of environmental requirements to the contractor(s), their staff and Manitoba Hydro personnel.
+Role Key Responsibilities • Conducts environmental compliance monitoring to ensure that the terms of the EnvPP and other project environmental approvals are followed. • Participates in orientation of environmental requirements to the contractor(s), their staff and Manitoba Hydro personnel.
 Works with the contractor to ensure regulatory compliance and implementation of the EnvPP.
-Conducts construction site inspections maintaining a record of all activities.
-Documents any construction site issues or mitigation measures required to address unanticipated effects.
-Has the authority to issue stop work orders with contractor.
-Reports environmental incidents immediately to the Resident Engineer / Manager or delegate.
+Conducts construction site inspections maintaining a record of all activities. • Documents any construction site issues or mitigation measures required to address unanticipated effects.
+Site Environmental Has the authority to issue stop work orders with contractor.
+Officer(s) Reports environmental incidents immediately to the Resident Engineer / Manager or delegate.
 Liaises with local Manitoba Conservation and Water Stewardship personnel.
-Ensures that construction activities cease at a particular location if heritage resources (or human remains) are discovered and contacts the Resident Engineer / Manager or delegate.
-Facilitates post-construction inspection of the Project area with the regional Natural Resources Officer (Manitoba Conservation and Water Stewardship) to confirm compliance with the Environment Act Licence and identifies any deficiencies to be addressed.
-Licensing and Environmental Assessment Department Provides advice and guidance on environmental protection matters.
-Monitors inspection reports and monitoring information, and prepares annual report as per regulatory requirements.
-Liaises with Manitoba Conservation and Water Stewardship, Environmental Approvals Branch.
-New Generation Construction (NGC) Environmental Specialist Off-site support for all aspects of the EnvPP and environmental approvals.
+Ensures that construction activities cease at a particular location if heritage resources (or human remains) are discovered and contacts the Resident Engineer / Manager or delegate. • Facilitates post-construction inspection of the Project area with the regional Natural Resources Officer (Manitoba Conservation and Water Stewardship) to confirm compliance with the Environment Act Licence and identifies any deficiencies to be addressed.
 Provides advice and guidance on environmental protection matters.
-Liaises with Licensing and Environmental Assessment Department.
+Licensing and Monitors inspection reports and monitoring information, and prepares annual report Department as per regulatory requirements.
+Dopultion Branch.
+New Generation • Off-site support for all aspects of the EnvPP and environmental approvals.
+Construction (NGC) Provides advice and guidance on environmental protection matters.
+Environmental Specialist Liaises with Licensing and Environmental Assessment Department.
 Liaises with Regional regulatory authorities.
-Provides advice and guidance to Manitoba Hydro site staff for non-compliance situations, environmental incidents and emergencies.
-Ensures all reporting into Environmental Protection Information Management System.
+Dravides eduice and guidenes to Maniteha Lludra site staff for non-compliance • Provides advice and guidance to Manitoba Hydro site star for non-compliance situations, environmental incidents and emergencies. • Ensures all reporting into Environmental Protection Information Management System.
 Manitoba Hydro Personnel Reports any heritage resources (or human remains) discoveries to their line management.
 Follows all regulations and guidelines set out in the EnvPP and environmental approvals.
 Reports any violations of regulations to their line management.
 Exercises due diligence in carrying out project activities.